COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Legal background for Temporary Admission

-The Istanbul convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission has been and is continuously publishing various working papers and guidelines to clarify the correct understanding of TA and its usage in the EU.
-The 2014 working paper from the EU Customs Code Committee (available in English, French, and German) is especially important.
-Operators should always be aware that these documents are not binding for the EU member states, which is why different interpretations exist between member states, thus also why it is important to have a competent customs agency to outline the correct use and understanding based on the specific setup.
-The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy, and Greece.
+The Istanbul Convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission has been and is continuously publishing various working papers and guidelines to clarify the correct understanding of TA and its usage in the EU.
+The 2014 working paper from the Union Customs Code Committee (available in English, French, and German) is especially important.
+Operators should always be aware that these documents are not legally binding for EU member states.
+Interpretations may vary between member states, which is why it is crucial to have a competent customs agency provide guidance based on the specific setup.

 How can we help?